kayzee3327/csc3170project/README.md

    ```
 3. Open `127.0.0.1:8000` in browser

-To stop the server,
+To **correctly** stop the server,

-Type `ctrl-C` in the log terminal.
-Or use command `docker compose down` in another terminal
+Type command `docker compose down` in another terminal.
+If you want to run it again, use command `docker compose up` in dir `csc3170project`